- Home

 Meet the Mayor and Council

-Mayor Miller's Term Expires DECEMBER of 2024
+Mayor Armstrong's Term Expires DECEMBER of 2026

 Vice-Mayor Eric Granillo